layabox/layaair-doc/English/Layabox_Intro/Layabox_Founder/readme.md

 　　Mr. Xie is very confident about his team and products, and he believes that mobile WEB must be the trend of development.
-Traffic revenues generate from user engagement is a buoyant market which H5 games can play an important role.
+Traffic revenues generate from user engagement is a buoyant market which HTML5 games can play an important role.
 With multi-platform release solutions, LayaBox stand to simplify and reduces significiantly the cost and improves the game performance.
-Currently,  LayaBox provide a package solutions based around the game engine, including his own runtime.
-A complete ecosystem for developers and education plan, which Layabox support a cooperation "Education Alliance" with major university.
+Currently,  LayaBox provides a package solutions based around the game engine, including his own runtime.
+A complete ecosystem for developers and education plan, which Layabox support a cooperation "Education Alliance" with major universities.
 It brings facilities for college students groups eager to learn 2D or 3D multimedia contents.